the0neWhoKnocks/diy-solar-generator/src/page/home.md

    - Go into the Bluetooth list on your device and there should be a listing for `SmartSolar`.
 It'll ask for a pin during the first connect, the default is `000000`.
    - Open the app and your device should be there.
 The first time you try to connect, it may prompt to update firmware (did it twice for me).
 Only takes a few minutes.
    - Once connected, it'll prompt to change the pin (change it to whatever 6 digit number you prefer).
-1. Turn on the Inverter, 4-in-1, and Cooling/Heating switches to ensure things are functioning as expected.
+1. Turn on the Inverter, 4-in-1 panel, and Cooling/Heating switches to ensure things are functioning as expected.
     :::_ .imgs
     {% imgPopUp 'mani:imgs/build/18-build', 'build step 18' %}
     {% imgPopUp 'mani:imgs/build/19-build', 'build step 19' %}